 Educational Background

 Most store-based positions do not require a formal degree.
 A high school diploma or GED is preferred but not mandatory for entry-level applicants.
 This company focuses more on attitude, dependability, and willingness to learn than on academic history.
-However, roles in corporate departments or certain maintenance positions may require certifications, training, or a relevant educational background based on the job’s complexity.
+However, roles in corporate departments or certain maintenance positions may require certifications, training, or a relevant educational background.

 Work Authorization